SpiffyStores/spiffy_stores_api/README.md

 All API usage happens through SpiffyStores applications.

-For more information and detailed documentation about the API visit https://www.spiffystores.com.au/kb
+For more information and detailed documentation about the API visit https://www.spiffystores.com.au/kb/An_Introduction_to_the_Spiffy_Stores_API

 #### Ruby version

-This gem requires Ruby 2.3.1 as of version 4.3.
-If you need to use an older Ruby version then update your `Gemfile` to lock onto an older release than 4.3.
+This gem requires Ruby 2.4.3 as of version 4.11.0.

 ### Installation